scarlett-de/Zoomcamp_hw/Homework6/answers_hw6.md

 ## set up & process of running command

+All my codes are saved in hw6 folder.

 run `docker compose up --remove-orphans -d` to set up and then log into pgadmin and create following table